discordjs/discord.js/docs/topics/voice.md

 ## Voice Broadcasts

 A voice broadcast is very useful for "radio" bots, that play the same audio across multiple channels.
-It means audio is only transcoded once, and is much better on performance.
+It means audio is only transcoded once and is much better on performance.

 ```js
 const broadcast = client.voice.createBroadcast();